 The district works with the state’s other water management districts, Florida Department of Environmental Protection, local governments and stakeholders to address water supply on a regional basis.
 Using detailed hydrologic data, the district sets minimum flows and levels for rivers, lakes and springs to ensure that water use does not cause significant harm to these important resources.
 The district and partners investigate, develop and implement supplemental (alternative) water supply projects.
 The district’s planning process is ongoing and plans are continually updated to reflect current and projected conditions, such as changes in anticipated population growth or decline that may result in changes to how much water a region will need and where the water may come from to meet those needs.
 Water conservation is a key component of ensuring an adequate water supply.

-The district employees both structural and non-structural techniques to provide flood protection.
+The district employs both structural and non-structural techniques to provide flood protection.
 Structural flood protection includes constructed levees, water control structures and pump stations to physically hold back potential floodwaters from downstream areas and control the water levels in the areas behind these structures.
 A key element in the district’s structural flood protection is our role as local sponsor of two federal flood control projects: The Upper St. Johns River Basin Project and the Ocklawaha River Basin portion of the Four River Basins, Florida Project.
 In total, the district maintains 115 miles of U.S. Army Corps of Engineers (USACE)/District-constructed flood control levees, 175 miles of farm/project levees, 12 major flood control structures, 76 minor water control structures and six pumping stations that are comprised of 30 pumps at water control structures.
 Non-structural flood protection is achieved through management of water control structures to ensure compliance with regulation schedules and to minimize upstream and downstream flooding, implementation of stormwater management rules, purchase and conservation of floodplain wetlands to provide floodwater storage, and the collection and dissemination of hydrologic data to guide flood preparedness and responses.